Applies to: KNA, KMA, KOA, KWA

 used.
 The authenticated user name could be matched by

-a session-acl.
+.
 Another way to reject

 unauthenticated users without creating a denying ACL for them is to add

-the required parameter to the auth item.
-It
+parameter to the auth

 causes immediate termination of sessions initiated by unauthenticated